WhaleJ84/config_displays/README.md

 ## Future plans

 - Pressing escape sends you back a menu.
-- Only show relevant resolutions; currently not all resolutions are actually valid, depsite xrandr displaying them.
+- Only show relevant resolutions; currently not all resolutions are actually valid, despite xrandr displaying them.
 - Code optimisation.
 - More stuff I haven't thought of yet.